vijayalaxmi168/vijayalaxmi168/README.md

 # Vijayalaxmi Biradar

-Java Developer
+Java Full Stack Developer

 ---

 ## About

+About
-MCA graduate(2025) from BLDEA's V.P.
+MCA graduate (2025) from BLDEA's V.P.
 Dr. P.G.
 Halakatti College of Engineering & Technology, Vijayapura with a CGPA of 8.3.
-I specialize in building secure, scalable backend systems using Java and Spring Boot, with a focus on clean architecture, REST API design, and application security.
+I specialize in building secure, scalable full-stack applications using Java, Spring Boot, and React.js, with a focus on clean architecture, REST API design, and application security.
+Currently seeking entry-level Java Full Stack development opportunities where I can contribute to real-world systems and grow alongside a strong engineering team.

-Currently seeking entry-level Java backend development opportunities where I can contribute to real-world systems and grow alongside a strong engineering team.
+Currently seeking entry-level Java Full Stack development opportunities where I can contribute to real-world systems and grow alongside a strong engineering team.

 ---